 Section 2: Why are you suited to teach your subjects or age group?

 Up to 400 words.

-If you’re applying for secondary teacher training, use this section to describe your knowledge of the subjects you’ve chosen.
+If you’re writing a personal statement for secondary teacher training, use this section to describe your knowledge of the subjects you’ve chosen.

-If you’re applying for primary teacher training, say why you’d like to teach this age group.
+If you’re writing a personal statement for primary teacher training, say why you’d like to teach this age group.

 If you’re applying for a primary course with a subject specialism, or you’re particularly interested in certain primary subjects, you can talk about that here too.

 You could talk about:

 - your degree and degree modules

 - your other relevant qualifications, such as A levels